Cyrix126/blog-markdown-api-rs/ROADMAP.md

 - [x] store everything as a file, no database.
 - [x] CRUD API for admin to manage posts and for reader to get the posts.
 - [x] endpoint for latest post
-- [ ] generate an index markdown document of the posts.
+- [x] generate an index markdown document of the posts.
 - [ ] generate a rss file.

 - [ ] tests
 - [ ] documentation
+- [ ] generate openapi.json endpoint